 - 1 x 3.5″ Stereo out socket

-- 1 x 2.1mm DC power jack socket (7.5 or 9 volt mains adapter capable of supplying around 1 Amp is required)
+- 1 x 2.1mm DC power jack socket (7.5 or 9 volt mains adapter capable of supplying around 800mA is required)

 - PCB dimensions: 116mm x 123mm.

-Availability: [16-05-2013] I currently have several V6Z80Ps ready for dispatch.
-Please email me at the address below if interested in buying one.
-The price for a complete board is £95 GBP (plus postage + 3.9% Paypal fee) – I can send them worldwide.
-Please bear in mind I make these as a hobby and don’t have the resources to buy in bulk so the price pretty much reflects the total cost of the components.
-I solder everything by hand and make little (if any) profit.
+Availability: [2-12-2013] I currently have 2 V6Z80Ps ready for dispatch – please email me at the address below if interested.
+The price for the assembled, ready-to-use PCB is £95 GBP (plus postage + 3.9% Paypal fee) – I can send them worldwide.
+Please bear in mind this is only a hobby – I make the boards by hand as time allows and don’t have the resources to buy in bulk so the price essentially reflects the total cost of the components.